pawanpe/pawanpe.github.io/_posts/2017-12-30-notes-how_to_read_a_book-by-Mortimer_J.Adler-and-Charles_Van_Doren.markdown

 ---
-title: Notes -- How To Read A Book by Mortimer J. Adler and Charles Van Doren
+title: Notes -- HOW TO READ A BOOK By Mortimer J. Adler and Charles Van Doren
 layout: post
 date: 2017-12-30 12:50:13
 tag: